Disaster relief: Hurricane Michael

-While we called on the federal and state government to help, in these times of disaster we, as a union family, must respond as we have in past crises.
+While we call on the federal and state government to help, in these times of disaster we, as a union family, must respond as we have in past crises.

-Please see our page of resources for members, their families, and communities still struggling in the aftermath of these devastating hurricanes.
+Please see our page of resources for members, their families, and communities still struggling through the effects of this devastating hurricane.

 We’re entering an era that will likely bring more extreme weather and natural disasters, including hurricanes, droughts, wildfires and floods that will affect our members and the communities they serve.
 We must be prepared.